Best Pizza in Buenos Aires: 18 Iconic Pizzerias You Must Try (2025 Guide)

 El Cedron

-Another local shop (Mataderos) that was founded in 1935 by Don Manuel Cedrón.
+Another local shop (Mataderos) was founded in 1935 by Don Manuel Cedrón.

 • Verdura y salsa blanca